Hans Jacob Højgaard

-Hans Jacob Højgaard (11 September 1904, Toftir, Faroe Islands – 10 June 1992 Tórshavn Faroe Islands) was one of the most productive composers in the Faroe Islands in the 20th century.
-When he was 15 years old, he went to the sea and sailed with fishing boats for four years.
+Hans Jacob Højgaard (11 September 1904 – 10 June 1992) was a composer from the Faroe Islands in the 20th century.
+He was born in Toftir.
+When he was 15 years old, he went to sea and sailed with fishing boats for four years.
 He took a compulsory exam in Tórshavn in 1923.
 In 1924, he went to Denmark, where he attended Karise Folk High School.
 In 1929, he received a teaching degree from the Jonstrup's Seminar.
 He then returned to his birthplace, Toftir.
 He was an assistant teacher from 1929 to 1931, a secondary teacher from 1931 to 1933, and a school director from 1934 to 1953.
+He died in Tórshavn, aged 87.

 Højgaard was a chorister in Toftir and Tórshavn and composed numerous Faroese songs and hymns.
-Højgaard's great significance for Faroese music life is partly due to his skill and enthusiasm.
 He continued and refined the "ko sang" tradition that existed in the Faroe Islands as a teacher and choreographer.
-Højgaard's songs are distinguished by their freshness and romanticism as well as their originality.
-They have a style reminiscent of the peculiar tones that characterize old Faroese quadrals and hymns.
+Højgaard's songs are distinguished by their freshness and romanticism.
+They have a style reminiscent of the peculiar tones that characterize old Faroese quadrilles and hymns.

 Højgaard was an honorary member of the Harbors Song Event in 1978.